karimwitani/developer_journey/docs/source/artificial_intelligence/1_what_is_ai.md

 ### testing and validating

-optimisign **hyper-parameters** is called fine-tuning.
+Optimising **hyper-parameters** is called fine-tuning.
 A mistake that often occrus is training multiple models, each with its own set of hyperparameters, and choosing the model with the lowest error rate.
 This generaly would lead to poor generalization because the hyper-parameters were optimised foir this particular set of training data but not the general population.

 A solution is **holdout validation**, keeping a subset iof the data outside of training and evaluate candidate models on this data, called **validation set**, that none of them have previously seen.

-finding the right proportion of the dataset to allocate to the validation set is more of an art than science.
+Finding the right proportion of the dataset to allocate to the validation set is more of an art than science.
 The more data you have, the validation can make up a smaller proportion of the data.

 If the validation set is too small the evaluation of the model could be inaccurate.
 If the validation set is too large, then you may have trained the model on too little data.